 Established highway and public works officials who oversee and manage snow and ice control operations, and who have a basic understanding of these operations.
 Crew supervisors may also find this workshop valuable.

-- Designing an ice control material treatment plan
+- Design an ice control material treatment plan.

 James “Jim” Craw has been on the forefront of snow and ice control innovation for over 36 years.
 His experiences include 20 years with the Town of Manlius and over 16 years with the Villages of Fayetteville and Manlius.
 He has helped many other highway agencies develop snow and ice control plans and has spoken at the Highway School in Ithaca and the NYCOM Public Works School many times on snow and ice control issues.